quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity-protected, in-network operations that depend on modification of data are not possible without the cooperation of an endpoint.
-Network operation practices that alter data are only possible if performed as a QUIC endpoint, which might be possible with the introduction of a proxy, which either authenticates as an endpoint.
+Network operation practices that alter data are only possible if performed as a QUIC endpoint; this might be possible with the introduction of a proxy which authenticates as an endpoint.
 Proxy operations are not in scope for this document.

 Network management is not a one-size-fits-all endeavour: practices considered